Cyp9715/Azure-CognitiveServices-example/README.md

 This program is designed simply

-※ As it uses a global hook, the program receives key input.
-This program doesn't send it over the Internet, so please be assured.
+※ As it uses a global hook, the program receives key input. but doesn't send it over the Internet.

 Press the Speech field and then press any key to enter the key.